OK theater’s warning about same-sex kiss in ‘Lightyear’ sparks controversy

 Around this time, Disney CEO Bob Chapek drew criticism after sending a letter to Disney employees responding to HB 1557, saying the “biggest impact” the company could make in “creating a more inclusive world is through the inspiring content we produce.”

-Meanwhile, a group of queer Pixar employees urged parent company Disney to deliver on Chapek’s words.
+Meanwhile, a group of queer Pixar employees urged the parent company, Disney, to deliver on Chapek’s words.
 In a letter obtained by Variety, the group said despite claims of trying to be inclusive, Disney executives have demanded cuts of “nearly every moment of overtly gay affection” in Pixar films.

 Following much negative reaction, Chapek vowed the company would donate $5 million to LGBTQ advocacy groups, including the Human Rights Campaign.
 HRC said it would decline the donation “until meaningful action is taken,” however.